exhibit 3 exposition

 Schools

 Schools in Nazi Germany were regulated by politics.
 There was a Nazi Teachers’ Union and by 1937 almost 100% of teachers were members.
 The teachers had to present proof of their own Aryan ancestry.
 They had to teach racial theories and antisemitic ideas including bending history to suit the Nazi narrative.
+Jewish children have described their experiences; there was an increasing sense of isolation at school, interestingly testimonies seem’ to show that teachers were harassing them more than other children.

 A popular antisemitic children’s book ‘Der Giftpilz’, ‘A Poisonous Mushroom’ appeared in 1938.
 The story is kind of a fairytale but extremely poisonous in its hatred – the goal is to educate the German children in recognizing Jews as well as the danger they are claimed to present.